ljvmiranda921/ljvmiranda921.github.io/notebook/_posts/2019-06-16-gcr-to-drone.md

 residing in a [Google Compute Engine (GCE)](https://cloud.google.com/compute/) instance.

 In Drone, each step occurs inside a Docker container.
-Sometimes, we need Drone to pull images from our private [Google Container Registry (GCR)](https://cloud.google.com/container-registry/), and use it for downstream tasks (build, checks, etc.).
-To achieve that, we need to do the following (TLDR):
+Everything is straightforward if the image is public, but sometimes, we need Drone to pull images from our private [Google Container Registry (GCR)](https://cloud.google.com/container-registry/), and use it for downstream tasks (build, checks, etc.).
+To achieve that, we need to do the following:

 1. Create a [service
    account](https://cloud.google.com/iam/docs/understanding-service-accounts)